NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 We now know:

-* DMD is computing a fourier series approximation for each pixel using a shared set of frequencies, but with individual (per pixel) weightings.
+* DMD is computing a Fourier series approximation for each pixel using a shared set of frequencies, but with individual (per pixel) weightings.